openlab-red/openshift-management/playbooks/ansible_version/README.md

 # Ansible switch version

-These playbooks "could" run together but it depends if there are breaking change on the ansible code.
+These playbooks "could" run together if there are not breaking changes on ansible code.
 To avoid any undesired problem, run separately.